omkarakatta/diftrans/README.md

 estimator is 37% at an optimal bandwidth of 1**.

 Note that `estimator = "dit"` is not necessary.
-Since we have two sets of pre- and post-distributions, `get_results` is smart enough to return the differences-in-transports estimator by default.
+Since we have two sets of pre- and post-distributions, `diftrans` is smart enough to return the differences-in-transports estimator by default.

 ------------------------------------------------------------------------